Why an Anal Surgeon Is Begging You To Stop Using Wet Wipes

 Graphic: Well+Good Creative

 Wet wipes are the San Pellegrino of butt-cleansing tools: They feel like a fancier, grown-up version of toilet paper.
-And addition to the posh factor, people who swear by them for their post-bowel-movement wipe believe that the method is more thorough and leaves the buttocks cleaner than it would otherwise be.
-While I hear you concerning the argument at hand, an anal surgeon says it's time to officially ditch those wet wipes for toilet paper.
+Besides the posh factor, people who swear by them for their post-bowel-movement wipe believe the method is more thorough and leaves the buttocks cleaner than it would otherwise be.
+While I hear you considering the argument at hand, don't rush to the store just yet.
+According to an anal surgeon, it's time to officially ditch those personal hygiene wipes for toilet paper.

 "People think if they can use a wet wipe on their baby, they can use it on themselves," says Evan Goldstein, DO, anal surgeon and founder of Future Method.
-However, while wet wipes might make you think you're getting your bum cleaner, they can actually cause myriad complications that you probably don't want to have to deal with in the long run.
-In addition to being a major environmental concern—which is a big deal—wet wipes aren't the best option for the health of your anal region.
+But while wet wipes make you think you're getting your bum cleaner, they can actually cause myriad complications that you likely don't want to deal with in the long run.
+Apart from being a major environmental concern—which is a big deal—wet wipes aren't the best option for the health of your anal region.

 Experts In This Article